Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Sharp-Peak Functions

 \section{Sharp-Peak Functions}

-We now introduce the sharp-peak function (SPF) that can be employed to equivalently reformulate the binary constraint as an equality constraint. \begin{definition}[Sharp-Peak Functions] Function ${g:\R\to\R\cup\{\infty\}}$ is called a sharp-peak function if it satisfies the following conditions: \begin{itemize}[leftmargin=22pt] \item[c1)] For any $x\in B$, $g(x) \geqslant 0$ and $g(x)=0$ if and only if $x\in\{0,1\}$. \item[c2)] $g$ is lower semi-continuous on $B$ and there exists a $c>0$ such that
+We now introduce the sharp-peak function (SPF) that can be employed to equivalently reformulate the binary constraint as an equality constraint. {These functions have three properties.
+First, they give an equivalent reformulation of the binary constraint.
+Second, their subdifferentials on B have a uniform lower bound, which is key to our exact penalty theory.
+Third, the subdifferential sum rule on the $\{0,1\}$ helps with the later optimality analysis.
+Specifically, it is defined as follows.} \begin{definition}[Sharp-Peak Functions] Function ${g:\R\to\R\cup\{\infty\}}$ is called a sharp-peak function if it satisfies the following conditions: \begin{itemize}[leftmargin=22pt] \item[c1)] For any $x\in B$, $g(x) \geqslant 0$ and $g(x)=0$ if and only if $x\in\{0,1\}$. \item[c2)] $g$ is lower semi-continuous on $B$ and there exists a $c>0$ such that